 SM1 Music Group / Sony Music promotes Glenn Christian Maginnis to Sr Vice President of the label

 Glenn has been involved with music throughout his life.
 As a young child he hung out at the legendary Casablanca Records offices.
 His father J. Patrick Maginnis Esq. was on the legal staff at Casablanca Records.
-Glenn got to meet and talk to artists like Kiss, Donna Summer and the Beach Boys backstage.
+Glenn got to meet, talk to and get in trouble with various artists like Kiss, Donna Summer and the Beach Boys backstage.
 Glenn has worked on over 700 music videos in his illustrious career.
 Here is a list of some of the artists Glenn worked with on those music videos; Diddy, Snoop Dogg, Red Hot Chili Peppers, The Killers, AeroSmith, Mary J Blidge, Sound Garden, Dido and many many more.

 We are looking forward to utilizing Glenn’s diversity, strategic alliances and problem solving skills in the work place here at SM1 Music Group / Sony Music.
 Glenn Has already helped to put together an amazing A&R team at SM1 Music Group / Sony Music.
 He has helped us obtain some amazing artists already including ZupaNova, Iakopo, Don Woods, Quest 1, Dub-T, Don Louis, Blythe Baines and many more.
 Glenn has a knack for finding new talent.

 Glenn is our resident emergency room doctor.
 Glenn is our Phoenix bird.
 He is calm and calculated under pressure not only when events are rolling peachy keen, but also when a train wreck occurs.
 Glenn is patient under pressure and does not turn hysterical.
 He rises from the ashes to fight another day.
-This comes from his days as a 1st AD (1st Assiatant Director) and Stage manager.
+This comes from his days as a 1st AD (1st Assistant Director) and Stage manager.
+Glenn also became very grounded while attending the University of Oklahoma.
 Glenn is a pleasure to be around.
 He is respectful, creative, humorous, able to endure creative criticism and is not spiteful or demeaning.
-Glenn is also industrious and efficient both in the workplace at the cash register.
+Glenn is also instrumental and efficient in the workplace.

 We are all looking forward to a bright and illustrious future with Glenn Maginnis